nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

     --cert-only > /tmp/keys/ca.cert'
 ```

-If the CA certificate is owned by a public CA, then follow the provided steps to obtain the new certificate.
+If the CA certificate is owned by a public CA, then follow the official steps to obtain the new certificate.

 The newly created keystore files can be copied on the client machine and then on some AP pod.